 - When you’re ready to grill you’ll remove the steak from the marinade and discard the extra liquid.

 - Prepare the outdoor grill to really high heat, about 400°.
 You’ll want to get the grill hot so when you put the Carne Asada slices on the grill they sear super quickly giving you a nice charred side.

 - Cook the meat to medium-rare, about 3- 4 minutes per side.
 You’ll need to be extra careful to not overcook it.
 The marinade darkens the meat so to tell when to flip it, look for juices starting to form on top, then flip and cook for 3- 4 more minutes.

 - Remove from the grill and let rest for about 10 minutes then serve with pico de Gallo, tortillas with rice and beans. (check out the tacos I made below!)

 Common Questions about this Carne Asada Recipe:

 Can I make Carne Asada like a steak instead of slicing it before grilling?
-You can absolutely grill it as a steak.
-When you do it this way the seasoning only penetrates the outer edges and the texture is more steak like but the flavor is just as delicious!
+You can absolutely grill it like a steak.
+When you do it this way the seasoning only penetrates the outer edges and the texture is more steak-like but the flavor is just as delicious!

 What other ways can I serve Carne Asada other than a main dish?
 Serve the tender juicy Asada meat in tacos, burritos or over a salad.